Arion (character): The New 52 onward (2011 - current)

-However, he later makes a major appearance in the 2025 Aquaman series, having since found himself in the extradimensional realm of the "Blue", an oceanic counterpart of Swamp Thing's "Green".
+Arion makes a major appearance in the 2025 Aquaman series, having since found himself in the extradimensional realm of the "Blue", an oceanic counterpart of Swamp Thing's "Green".
 Imprisoned by its new malevolent ruler, Dagon, and made to nourish oceanic life through his blood in place of water.
 Aquaman happens upon him and re-introduces himself, having met him previously during the 80th Anniversary issue.
 Using his new hydrokinetic powers, Aquaman frees him and Vivienne, confirming a prophecy Arion once foretold of an eventual new Avatar of the Blue.
 With her assistance, Arion helps forge Aquaman a new weapon and works to unseat Dagon with newfound allies as Aquaman searches for the displaced Atlantis.
-Eventually, he witnesses Aquaman become the new Avatar and defeat Dagon, feeing the Blue from his malignant influence.
+Eventually, he witnesses Aquaman become the new Avatar and defeat Dagon, freeing the Blue from his malignant influence.

 Characterization

+Description

 In his original debut, Arion was first defined as a cosmic being.
 His ongoing series, however, retroactively cast him as a bircaial demigod whose parents are both gods; while his father hails from an extradimensional realm, his mother originates from Earth with undefined connections although her dark-skinned appearance and rulership over Mu, featuring architecture based upon depictions of Egypt, hints a pre-history connection to Egyptians.
-Both aspects were eventually merged, making him a Lord of Order (cosmic being) of divine heritage with a natural human form.
+Both aspects were eventually merged, making him a Lord of Order of divine heritage with a natural human form.
 He is also a distant ancestor of Zatanna from Sindella's line and ancestor to the royal Atlantean line, including Aquaman, Ocean Master, Atlan, Atlanna, and Andrina Curry.
+In modern settings, he is a ally to Aquaman in mystical matters.

-Arion is characterized originally as the "Lord High Mage" during the times of ancient Atlantis, a senior government post held by sorcerers that makes him a designated expert in the mystic matters, protector, and prominent a leader only surpassed by the monarch and their aide.
-Although the continuities and histories of the character changes various details regarding his background, he is also portrayed as a revered, influential figure and monarch of Atlantis, his fame similar to King Arthur to nations above Atlantis.
-In modern settings, he is a frequent ally to Aquaman in mystical matters.
+Arion was first characterized as the "Lord High Mage" during the times of ancient Atlantis, a senior government post held by sorcerers that makes him a designated expert in the mystic matters and grants leadership only surpassed by the monarch and their aide.
+He is also portrayed as a revered, influential figure and monarch of Atlantis, his fame similar to King Arthur to nations above Atlantis.
+The character has described as a powerful sorcerer whose heritage and centuries of study makes among the most powerful in any era, which makes him arrogant.
+He has also been referred to as the Sorcerer Supreme of Atlantis.